Force authenticated users to execute unwanted actions. State-changing attacks.

 OPSEC: Training Environment Only

 CSRF attacks are illegal without authorization.
 Always implement anti-CSRF tokens, SameSite cookies, and origin validation.
+Never use GET for state-changing operations.
 OWASP Top 10 vulnerability.